sstrinic/SoWN-Starlink/README.md

 ### Accessing the Dashboards

 Once the services are up, you can access Grafana at `http://localhost:3000`.
-Here, you’ll be able to monitor Starlink data through various pre-configured dashboards.
+Here, you'll be able to monitor Starlink data through various pre-configured dashboards.

 ## Usage

 - **Grafana**: Visualize real-time network performance, latency, and other metrics for Starlink.
 - **Wireshark**: Capture and analyze Starlink packet data to examine security and performance.
 - **Traceroute**: Measure the latency and route of packets through the Starlink network.
 - **Nmap**: Scan and map the Starlink network to identify active devices, open ports, and potential vulnerabilities.
 - **Integration with SpaceX API**: Potential integration with SpaceX API for real-time satellite data.

 ## Grafana Dashboards